 Happy New Year!

-Shop With Leslie has ETSY and Redbubble stores with merchandise celebrating culture and enterprise.
+Shop With Leslie also has ETSY and Redbubble stores with merchandise celebrating culture and enterprise.
 Proceeds go towards supporting this blog.
 Check out our Etsy merchandise at ShopWithLeslieBlog (free shipping).
 Find Redbubble merchandise here, ShopWithLeslieRedbubble.
-A cross section of products are provided below.
-Check out our SELF AFFIRMATION AND CARE collection.

 - Amani M. Allen, Yijie Wang, David H. Chae, Melisa M. Price, Wizdom Powell, Teneka C. Steed, Angela Rose Black, Firdaus S. Dhabhar, Leticia Marquez-Magaña, and Cheryl L. Woods-Giscombe.
 “Racial discrimination, the superwoman schema, and allostatic load: exploring an integrative stress-coping model among African American women.”
 (2019).
 Ann.
 N.Y.
 Acad.
 Sci., 1457: 104-127. https://doi.org/10.1111/nyas.14188